christophstrasen/WorldObserver/readme.md

 ---

-## Quickstart (hello observation)
+## Quickstart

-This examples hows you how to
+This examples shows how you

-1) declare an interest lease (so WorldObserver knows what facts to gather)
+1) declare an interest (so WorldObserver knows what facts to gather)
 2) subscribe to a base observation stream
 3) stop cleanly (unsubscribe + stop lease)